WeblateOrg/weblate/docs/admin/optionals.rst

 .. _rate-limit:

-Rate limiting
+Rate-limiting
 -------------

 .. versionchanged:: 3.2

-      The rate limiting now accepts more fine grained configuration.
+      The rate-limiting now accepts more fine grained configuration.

 Several operations in Weblate are rate limited.
 At most :setting:`RATELIMIT_ATTEMPTS` attempts are allowed within :setting:`RATELIMIT_WINDOW` seconds.
 The user is then blocked for :setting:`RATELIMIT_LOCKOUT`.
-There are also per scope variants of those settings, for example ``RATELIMIT_CONTACT_ATTEMPTS`` or ``RATELIMIT_TRANSLATE_ATTEMPTS``, see table below for full list of available scopes.
+There are also per-scope variants of those settings, for example ``RATELIMIT_CONTACT_ATTEMPTS`` or ``RATELIMIT_TRANSLATE_ATTEMPTS``, see table below for full list of available scopes.

-Following operations are subject to rate limiting:
+The following operations are subject to rate-limiting:

 +-----------------------------------+--------------------+------------------+------------------+----------------+
 | Name                              | Scope              | Allowed attempts | Ratelimit window | Lockout period |